 Ethical Governance board performance reviews are designed to answer those questions.

-Our reviews are structured around the three drivers of the Osmic Governance Architecture™ — because governance quality is determined by the interaction of Leadership Character, Strategic Judgment, and Governance Architecture, not by structural compliance alone.
+At Ethical Governance our reviews are structured around the three drivers of the Osmic Governance Architecture™ — because governance quality is determined by the interaction of Leadership Character, Strategic Judgment, and Governance Architecture, not by structural compliance alone.

 Board composition and capability: Whether the board’s composition — skills, experience, diversity of perspective — is genuinely suited to the organisation’s strategic context and risk environment.
 Not whether the skills matrix is complete, but whether the capabilities it documents are being used.